in2code-de/realurlconflicts/README.md

 # TYPO3 Extension realurlconflicts

-Show realurl conflicts in a backend module
+Show realurl conflicts in a backend module.
+There are some possibilities to delete caching entries from realurl, but the main goal of this extension is, to just show where the conflicts are.
+Solving conflicts must be done without just deleting caches.
+To resolve a conflict, an editor should rename or move a page in backend.
+Features in realurl like `Speaking URL path segment`, `Exclude from speaking URL` or `Override the whole page path` make this task even harder for editors.

 ## Installation

 * Install this extension like `composer require in2code/realurlconflicts`
-* Use the backend module
+* Just use the backend module

 ## Screenshots